dart-lang/language/working/2364 - primary constructors/feature-specification.md

 ```

 In the examples below we show the current syntax directly followed by a
 declaration using a primary constructor.
-The meaning of the two class
+The meaning of the two (or more)
-declarations with the same name is always the same.
-Of course, we would
+class declarations with the same name is always the same.
+Of course, we
-have a name clash if we actually put those two declarations into the same
+would have a name clash if we actually put those two declarations into the
-library, so we should read the examples as "you can write this _or_ you can
+same library, so we should read the examples as "you can write this _or_
-write that".
+you can write that".
 So the example above would be shown as follows:

 ```dart
 // Current syntax.